Every good Boy Scout knows there are ten essential things necessary to survive the wilderness:

 6. The sense of humor of a 12 year-old boy

 There is much to be learned from the Boy Scout organization.
 Profanity and immature jokes are high on the list.
-Put fifteen boys in a campsite together and you’ll probably hear things more vulgar than if you were sitting at a poker table, drinking beer and smoking cigars with grown men.
-Or maybe as they get older they get better at sheltering our delicate lady ears from this type of conversation.
+Put fifteen boys in a campsite together and you’ll probably hear things more vulgar than if you were sitting at a poker table, drinking beer, and smoking cigars with grown men.
+Maybe as they get older they get better at sheltering our delicate lady ears from this type of conversation.
 In any case, if there were a badge for learning to “flip the bird” every Boy Scout would be wearing it proudly by age seven.

 7. Trash bags and soap

 A Scout is Clean?
-Maybe this is a trait inherent of the male population in general and without us they would live happily in their own filth.
+Maybe this isn't a trait inherent of the male population in general and without us they would live happily in their own filth.
 However, Boy Scouts are supposed to live by a set of laws intended to make them better people.
 Proposed rules to add to the Scout Law: A Scout keeps, at minimum, a fire exit strategy through the junk accumulation in the house or a Scout cleans his bed sheets more frequently than every six months.
 After all, cleanliness is next to Godliness and Godliness is also a Boy Scout Law.

 8. An extra set of wine glasses

-Maybe it’s the years of being forced into various social situations or all the random knowledge they obtain that gives them the ability to talk to anyone about anything, but Boy Scouts have an impressive knack for befriending total strangers.
+Maybe it’s the years of being forced into various social situations, or all the random knowledge they obtain, that gives them the ability to talk to anyone about anything, but Boy Scouts have an impressive knack for befriending total strangers.
 This is not necessarily a bad thing, just be ready to have extra people to dinner occasionally.

 9. GPS Phone Tracking